MicrosoftDocs/PowerShell-Docs/reference/5.1/CimCmdlets/Get-CimInstance.md

 ## INPUTS

-### CIM Instance
+### Microsoft.Management.Infrastructure.CimInstance

 This cmdlet accepts an input objects specified with the InputObject parameter.

 ## OUTPUTS

-### CIM Instance
+### Microsoft.Management.Infrastructure.CimInstance

 This cmdlet returns one or more CIM instance objects representing a snapshot of the CIM instances on the CIM server.

 ## NOTES